It’s official: a Stranger Things spin-off is heading to Netflix.

-Stranger Things creators Matt and Ross Duffer revealed during this Monday’s episode of the Happy Sad Confused podcast that they are working on a Stranger Things spin-off with Netflix.
-The news was confirmed by the streaming giant on Wednesday in a series of tweets detailing the Duffer Brothers’ upcoming projects under their newly formed Upside Down Pictures.
+Yes, there’s a possible live-action Stranger Things spin-off and it’s already in development.
+Stranger Things creators Matt Duffer and Ross Duffer revealed on the Happy Sad Confused podcast in July 2022 that they are working on a Stranger Things spin-off with Netflix.
+The potential spin-off, alongside a stage play, was confirmed by the streaming giant in the same month in a series of tweets detailing the Duffer Brothers’ upcoming projects under their newly formed Upside Down Pictures.

 The Duffer Brothers are keeping the premise of the spin-off under wraps, but they did say that it won’t be similar to Stranger Things.